jobtalle/CubicNoise/README.md

 # CubicNoise

 Caluculate values for 1-Dimensional or 2-Dimensional value noise with cubic / bicubic interpolation.
-Tiling and scaling is supported.
+Tiling and scaling are supported.

 Examples: